vmanoilov/gaunt/docs/prd.md

 - **Valid key visual indicator: Use green checkmark icon to mark verified valid keys**
 - **NEW: Copy button for truncated long text (API keys)**
 - **NEW: Click-to-expand interaction for viewing full content of long text**
+- **NEW: Download button with loading state during archive generation**

 ## 7. Quality Requirements